celpha2svx/prophet_market/README.md

 🧪 Testing

-stocksforexaimodel uses the {testframework} test framework.
+prophet_market uses the {testframework} test framework.
 Run the test suite with:

     pytest